yuetaoZ/ElevatorBase_Refact-Test/README.md

 # ElevatorBase_Refact-Test
-This project is used for illustrate basic idea of software refactoring.
+This project is used for illustrate basic idea for software refactoring.